-We found so many great treats we continued our canine Christmas list of gifts in a second part.
-Here’s more treats we found to make your dog’s holiday bright and merry.
-We know ours will be (we emailed the list to our folks!)
+We found so many great treats we continued our canine Christmas list of gifts.
+Here are more goodies we found to make your dog’s holiday bright and merry.

 By Guest Dog Bloggers, Miss Moneypenny and Autumn